medusajs/medusa/docs/content/modules/products/serverless-module.md

 }
 ```

 This creates a `GET` endpoint at the route `/api/products`.
-This endpoint invokes the `initializeProductModule` function imported from `@medusajs/product`, which returns an instance of the `ProductService`.
+You import the `initialize` function, aliased as `initializeProductModule`, from `@medusajs/product`.
+Then, in the endpoint, you invoke the `initializeProductModule` function, which returns an instance of the `ProductService`.
 Using the product service’s `list` method, you retrieve all available products and return them in the response of the endpoint.

 ### Step 6: Test Next.js Application